 ManageEngine Password Manager Pro is a complete solution to control, manage, and audit the entire life cycle of privileged accounts and their access.
-In a single package, it offers three solutions - privileged account management, remote access management, and privileged session management.

 Password Manager Pro fully encrypts and consolidates all your privileged accounts in one centralized vault, reinforced with granular access controls.
 It also mitigates security risks related to privileged access and pre-empts security breaches and compliance issues.